Tamilupdates/Weebzone/README.md

 - `EQUAL_SPLITS`: Split files larger than **LEECH_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`
 - `MEDIA_GROUP`: View Uploaded splitted file parts in media group.
 Default is `False`. `Bool`.
 - `LEECH_FILENAME_PREFIX`: Add custom word to leeched file name. `Str`
-- `DUMP_CHAT_ID`: Chat ID to where leeched files would be uploaded. `Int`. **NOTE**: Only available for superGroup/channel.
+- `LEECH_LOG`: Chat ID to where leeched files would be uploaded. `Int`. **NOTE**: Only available for superGroup/channel.
 Add `-100` before channel/superGroup id.
 In short don't add bot id or your id!
 - `LEECH_REMOVE_UNWANTED`: Remove unwanted filenames separated with `|` from leeched files.
 Example: `mltb|jmdkh|wzml`. `Str`
 - `USER_DUMP`: Chat ID to where leeched files would be uploaded. `Int`. **NOTE**: Only available for superGroup/channel.
 Add bot as `admin` and Add `-100` before channel/superGroup id.
 In short don't add bot id or your id!